-- Stay here as you are - Stay out and move to a sheltered spot (with more shade/cover) - Move inside to a cooler spot Cool spaces map here - Sleep inside tonight and come back here tomorrow (if you want to)
+- Stay here as you are - Stay out and move to a sheltered spot (with more clothes/ covers) - Sleep inside tonight and come back here tomorrow (if you want to)

 Referring to section c - what are the reasonably foreseeable consequences for the client of deciding one way or another, or failing to make the decision?
 The Risk assessment for SWEP refusal will help with this section.